Fausto95/sml/Readme.md

-# Standard ML
+# This are my personal notes that I'm taking while learning Standard ML

-In SML, variables are declared using the keyword `val`.
+### Variables Bindings

 ```sml
 val a = 2;